• Skip to primary navigation

 What is Quebec Sugar Pie?

-If you've never had Quebec sugar pie, it has a smooth, rich, creamy filling that is pretty sweet, but not as cloying as you might expect.
+If you’ve never had Quebec sugar pie – or tarte au sucre – it has a smooth, rich, creamy filling that is pretty sweet, but not as cloying as you might expect.

-It is different from regional American versions, which are more custardy and are usually made with white sugar, or some combination of brown and white sugar.
+It is different from regional American version of sugar pie, which is more of a custard filling and is usually made with white sugar, or some combination of brown and white sugar.
+Tarte au sucre has a golden brown filling, while American sugar pie has a light yellow, cream-colored, filling.

-And speaking of crust, if you're intimidated by homemade pie crust, here's my full post on how to make an easy pie crust by hand, with no special appliances and only four ingredients.
+And speaking of crust, if you’re intimidated by homemade pie crust, here’s my full post on how to make an easy pie crust by hand with the ultimate flaky texture, with no food processor and only four ingredients.

 Ingredients for making sugar pie